GiuseppinaC/Basis-Net/README.md

 # BaSIS-Net
-Basis-Net: From Point Estimate to Predictive Distribution in Neural Networks - A Bayesian Sequential Importance Sampling Framework
+**Basis-Net: From Point Estimate to Predictive Distribution in Neural Networks - A Bayesian Sequential Importance Sampling Framework**

+Data-driven Deep Learning (DL) models have revolutionized autonomous systems, but ensuring their safety and reliability necessitates the assessment of predictive confidence or uncertainty.
+Bayesian DL provides a principled approach to quantify uncertainty via probability density functions defined over model parameters.
+However, the exact solution is intractable for most DL models, and the approximation methods, often based on heuristics, suffer from scalability issues and stringent distribution assumptions and may lack theoretical guarantees.
+This work develops a Sequential Importance Sampling framework that approximates the posterior probability density function through weighted samples (or particles), which can be used to find the mean, variance, or higher-order moments of the posterior distribution.
+We demonstrate that propagating particles, which capture information about the higher-order moments, through the layers of the DL model results in increased robustness to natural and malicious noise (adversarial attacks).
+The variance computed from these particles effectively quantifies the model's decision uncertainty, demonstrating well-calibrated and accurate predictive confidence.

 This repository contains the implementation of BaSIS-Net as described in the paper.
 The project is structured into two folders (one for MNIST and one for CIFAR-10):